 Red Hat Quay is available as a standalone enterprise registry.
 Red Hat Quay offers many additional enterprise features such as geographic replication and build image triggers.

 The Clair project is an open source engine that powers the Red Hat Quay security scanner to detect vulnerabilities in all images within Red Hat Quay.
-The Red Hat OpenShift Container Security Operator integrates with Red Hat Quay to provide a cluster-wide view of known vulnerabilities for your deployed images in the OpenShift console.
+Red Hat OpenShift Container Security Operator integrates with Red Hat Quay to provide a cluster-wide view of known vulnerabilities for your deployed images in the OpenShift console.

 3. Control and automate building container images